Now, where was I? (Continued from the last post).

 I ran from the bedroom to the bathroom (about 3 steps away 🤣) to double-check.
-Honestly, if this was some bad joke that Daz was playing I was going to bury him under the patio.
+Honestly, if this was some bad joke that Daz was playing, I would bury him under the patio.

 But there it was, in all its glory, 2 lines.
+I’d never seen positive test before, only negative pregnancy tests.
 I paced from the bathroom to the bedroom and back again.
 I went and sat on the bed, I stood up, I paced.
 Was this real?
 What do I do?
 Well, as it was 7:17 on Tuesday morning, I did the only thing I could do.
 I got ready for work.

-I’ll admit it, I expected congratulations or maybe a well done or something.
+I’ll admit it; I expected congratulations or maybe a well done or something.
 I wasn’t expecting to be told that I had tested too early and re-test in 10 days.
 I’m sorry, what?
 Dejected, I called Daz.
 How was I going to survive for 10 days?
 Was I pregnant or not?
-I didn’t feel pregnant, I felt exactly the same.
+I didn’t feel pregnant; I felt the same.

 We tested every single day for those 10 days.
-Every single day I convinced myself that I wasn’t pregnant as I didn’t have lots of symptoms.
-Sometimes I felt a bit nauseous and had very tender boobs but that could also be period related.
+Every single day I convinced myself that I wasn’t pregnant as I didn’t have many symptoms.
+Sometimes I felt a bit nauseous and had very tender boobs, but that could also be period related.
 I would feel a twinge or have cramps and tell Daz that I felt like I was getting my period.
-I just couldn’t allow myself to get my hopes up because if I did, and I wasn’t actually pregnant, I would be beyond devastated.
+I couldn’t allow myself to get my hopes up because if I did, and I wasn’t actually pregnant, I would be beyond devastated.

 Waiting For The Confirmation